10 of the best National Landscapes in the UK

 The Cotswolds

-Visit the picture-postcard destination of the Cotswolds, a highly deserving Area of Outstanding Natural Beauty, and be enthralled with its rural charm.
+Visit the picture-postcard destination of the Cotswolds, a highly deserving National Landscape, and be enthralled with its rural charm.
 Covering an area of over 800 square miles across six counties, the Cotswolds AONB stretches from Bath and Wiltshire in the south through Gloucestershire and Oxfordshire to Warwickshire and Worcestershire in the north.
-It boasts gentle rolling hills, sweeping meadows carpeted with wildflowers and honey-hued quintessentially English villages such as Bourton-on-the-Water, Bibury and Chipping Campden.
+It boasts gently rolling hills, sweeping meadows carpeted with wildflowers and honey-hued quintessentially English villages such as Bourton-on-the-Water, Bibury and Chipping Campden.

 For walkers, there are over 100 miles of impressive trails on The Cotswold Way National Trail, which runs between Bath and Chipping Campden.
-The highest point of the Cotswolds hill range is Cleeve Hill, which affords breathtaking views over Cheltenham and is a Site of Special Scientific Interest, made up of limestone grassland, ancient beechwoods and rare flora.
+The highest point of the Cotswolds hill range is Cleeve Hill, which affords breathtaking views over Cheltenham and is a SSSI, made up of limestone grassland, ancient beechwoods and rare flora.

 Check out our Cotswolds cottages